biography

 He lived in London for many years, where he studied under Hamish Milne.
 He has also worked with leading orchestras such as the Sinfonieorchester St. Gallen, Sinfonie Orchester Basel, London Chamber Orchestra, Tchaikovsky Symphony Orchestra, Tokyo Symphony Orchestra, Orquesta Sinfónica de Bilbao, Pittsburgh Symphony Orchestra, Tonhalle Orchestra Zurich, Orquestra Filarmônica de Minas Gerais in Brazil, and the Romanian National Radio Orchestra.
 He has played recitals in Latin America at Teatro Municipal in Santiago, Chile, Teatro Mayor in Colombia, and participated in festivals such as the Dvořák Prague International Music Festival, Dresdner Musikfestspiele, Ravinia Festival and Festival Strings Lucerne.

-Currently based in Switzerland, Teo Gheorghiu regularly collaborates with the Zurich Chamber Orchestra and is Artistic Director of Société des Concerts de Fribourg.
+Teo Gheorghiu regularly collaborates with the Zurich Chamber Orchestra and is Artistic Director of Société des Concerts de Fribourg.
 He is a Steinway artist, and has recorded with Deutsche Grammophon, Sony Classics, and Claves labels.
 His repertoire comprises the full range of European composers, from Bach and Enescu, to Bartók and Gurdjieff.
-He has recently focused on composers such as Albéniz, Granados, Ravel, and Debussy.
 Teo speaks Romanian, German, French, and English.
 Embracing his multicultural background led him to explore his Romanian ancestry, and he released Roots in 2022.

 Biografie <deutsch>